LocalAgentFinder provides you with the tools to compare and select the right agent to best suit your needs

 While we acknowledge that average commission rates won’t give you a concrete answer to how much you should pay, it’s a good idea to compare commission averages and get to know what a fair estimate will look like in your area.
 Consider these figures as a guide, designed to act as an informative tool to help you get to know and understand commission rates in WA.

 The table below looks at every state in Australia in order to give us a good comparative analysis.
-We can see that WA is ranking in the higher costing states.
-A similar cost to Queensland, WA is Tasmania and Queensland.
+Western Australia's average commission rate sits fourth highest to Tasmania, QLD, and the NT at 2.40%.

 WA is a huge state and due to most of the population residing in Perth, real estate markets differ significantly.
 With less competition in more rural areas of WA, commissions are higher.
-We see from the table below that Perth’s commission rate is 0.55% lower.
+We see from the table below that Perth’s commission rate is lower than the regional average.

-When we compare Perth to other cities, the average commission sits higher than Sydney, Melbourne and Adelaide at 2.34%, but less than Gold Coast and Brisbane.
+When we compare Perth to other cities, the average commission sits higher than Sydney, Melbourne, Canberra and Adelaide at 2.31%, but lower than Darwin, Brisbane and Hobart.

 The cost of hiring a real estate agent is important but it’s not the only consideration.
 Your agent should be skilled, experienced and highly knowledgeable – particularly in the local area where you intend to sell.